Li-Yihua/QSC-Diffusion/README.md

 The code will be released shortly after the review process is complete.
 Please stay tuned.

-If you have any questions, feel free to reach out via GitHub issues or yihua.li@uzh.ch.
+If you have any questions, feel free to reach out via GitHub issues

 <!-- Optional: citation block -->